McGarvs/cs124/docs/design.md

 In our initial planning for how to implement task priority, we thought that we might denote the different levels of priority with a series of colored circles akin to a streetlight.
 However, we looked at other examples, and took inspiration from Apple's Reminders app which denoted priority with exclamation points instead.
-We think that this design is more user-friendly and particularly, color-blind friendly.
+We think that this design is more user-friendly and in particular, more color-blind friendly.

 We also decided to reshape the checkmarks (see the lab 2 image above) that denoted completion to circles.
 We think that this is a more crisp way to denote task completion.
 After implementing the priority, we also decided to change the color to match the priority exclamation points in order to have a more unified color scheme.

-Old Green Checkmarks                    | New Orange Circles
+Completion in Green                     | Completion in Orange
 --------------------------------------- | ---------------------------------------
 ![](./screenshots/lab3-green-buttons.png) | ![](./screenshots/lab3-finaldesign.png)